-When I went to my local farmers market the other day, I fell into a familiar rapture.
+On a recent visit to my local farmers market, I fell into a familiar rapture.
 Enjoying the late-day sun and the soft breeze from the bay, I strolled around soaking up the lively chatter, vivid colors, and the fact that I had the evening free.
 Everyone there seemed to be in a good mood somehow, and I was no exception.

 The man selling cherries was particularly kind.
 His table was full of those square, green berry baskets; they were overflowing with a vivid, burgundy bounty.
 He poured my basket into a paper bag and, smiling, added an extra handful.
 At that moment I decided I’d create a new indulgence out of the cherries as soon as I got home.
 Here’s what I made.